simeononsecurity/simeononsecurity.ch/.clinerules/07-ad-cta-guidelines.md

 The sentinel colour `#FF00FF` must never appear in actual brand artwork or copy.

+## Brand Colour Enforcement (Critical)

+The image model may hallucinate off-brand colours — most commonly **pink, rose, coral, fuchsia, or warm purple** — especially when the sentinel colour `#FF00FF` is present in the prompt.
+To prevent this:

+- The `AD_SYSTEM_PROMPT` must include an explicit banned-colour block naming pink and all warm-red/purple tones as forbidden.
+- The `build_user_brief` function must repeat the ban as a `BANNED COLOURS` line directly in the user message, after the sentinel rule.
+- If a generated image contains visible pink or off-brand colour, delete it and regenerate with `--brand <slug> --force`.
+Do not commit a pink ad.
+- After regeneration, visually inspect the output before committing.

 ## Brand Color Palette (STS Collective product lines)

 All three STS Collective product-line brands (RayHunter, FlockYou, Eye Spy) share